 Whether retirees are grabbing a bite to eat in Deep Ellum or strolling the Dallas Design District, they’re bound to have a breathtaking view.
-Dallas boasts one of the country’s most iconic—and beautiful—skylines.
-The Dallas skyline claimed the top spot in the Best International Skyline contest category for USA Today’s 10 Best Readers’ Choice survey.
+Dallas boasts one of the country’s most iconic skylines.
+In 2014, the Dallas skyline claimed the top spot in the Best International Skyline contest category for USA Today’s 10 Best Readers’ Choice survey.

-One of the Dallas skyline’s most recognizable landmarks is Reunion Tower, an observation tower that rises 571 feet and offers panoramic 360-degree views of Big D and the land beyond.
-Other dominant features include the 72-story Bank of America Plaza building and the Margaret Hunt Hill Bridge, which is a local hotspot for urban photoshoots.
+One of the Dallas skyline’s most recognizable landmarks is Reunion Tower, an observation tower that rises 571 feet and offers panoramic 360-degree views of Big D. Other dominant features include the 72-story Bank of America Plaza building and the Margaret Hunt Hill Bridge, which is a local hotspot for urban photoshoots.